tldr-pages/tldr/pages/common/unzip.md

 `unzip -l {{path/to/archive.zip}}`

-- Extract a specific file from an archive
+- Extract a specific file from an archive:

  `unzip -j {{path/to/archive.zip}} {{path/to/file/in/archive}}`